-- 4. From the LAN port list, select the LAN port that will have a QoS policy. - 5.
+- 5. From the LAN port list, select the LAN port that will have a QoS policy. - 6.
 From the Priority drop-down list, select the priority that this port's traffic should receive relative to other applications and traffic when accessing the Internet.
-The options are Low, Normal, High, and Highest. - 6.
-Click Apply to save this rule to the QoS Policy list and return to the QoS Setup screen. - 7.
+The options are Low, Normal, High, and Highest. - 7.
+Click Apply to save this rule to the QoS Policy list and return to the QoS Setup screen. - 8.
+In the QoS Setup screen, select the Turn Internet Access QoS On check box. - 9.
 Click Apply.